ezefranca/WatchShaker/README.md

         print(error.localizedDescription)
     }
 }
 ```

 ### Optional Directions

-If you interested you can get the  `direction` of the shake on the `didShakeWith` method.
+If you are interested, you can get the  `direction` of the shake in the `didShakeWith` method.

 ```swift
 func watchShaker(_ watchShaker: WatchShaker, didShakeWith sensibility: ShakeSensibility,